terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

     cp -R ../terraform-example-foundation/0-bootstrap/* .
     ```

-1. Activate the Jenkins module and disable the Cloud Build module:
+1. Activate the Jenkins module and disable the Cloud Build module.
+This implies manually editing the following files:
     1. Comment-out the `cloudbuild_bootstrap` module in `./main.tf`
     1. Comment-out the `cloudbuild_bootstrap` outputs in `./outputs.tf`
     1. Un-comment the `jenkins_bootstrap` module in `./main.tf`